How to nail an Excellent Throw in Pokémon Go so you can evolve Sirfetch'd

 Every Pokémon Go player has had that moment where you're staring deep into your screen, waiting to see if your latest catch actually stays in the ball.
-Whether it's another Pidgey for your next power-leveling session or you're staring at a Legendary with one Premiere Ball left, that elusive Excellent Throw feels great as soon as it lands.
+Whether it's another Pidgey for your next power-leveling session or you're staring at a Legendary Raid boss with one Premiere Ball left, that elusive Excellent Throw feels great as soon as it lands.

 What is an Excellent Throw in Pokémon Go?

 Separate from the bonus you get when throwing a Curveball in Pokémon Go, the Nice, Great, and Excellent Throw bonuses increase your chances of successfully capturing the Pokemon you are throwing at.
 A Great Throw will increase your catch chance higher than a Nice Throw, but the highest boost to your catch rating is the Excellent Throw.
 It's not difficult to see why; the target ring for an Excellent Throw is by far the most difficult to hit because of its size.
+It might take some time to land this successfully so you might want to have one of the best portable battery packs.

 Here's how the multiplier bonus breaks down: